-If the indicator light 🛃 and the ABS indicator light 🌆 (USA models) / 🎯 (Canada models) turn on and the message appears, the ABS or electronic differential lock is malfunctioning.
+light ABS (USA models) / (Canada models) turn on and the message appears, the ABS or electronic differential lock is malfunctioning.
 This also causes the ESC to malfunction.
 The brakes still function with their normal power, but ABS is not active.